Isabella (Boo) Martin – Found and Executive Director

-Kris is our Director of Farm Operations.
-Kris first came to the farm at age 8 and began full time employment at 19.
-She’s worked most of the jobs on the farm, from cook to riding instructor to barn manager and Pony Farm camp co-director and more.
-Kris has also Worked at Monadnock Developmental Services as a direct support staff, lead staff and peer counselor.
-Kris is a lifelong animal lover who loves to share the joy that all the animals of the farm have to offer.
-She is a devoted caretaker of the farm’s non-equines, and is best friend to every one of our chickens.
+Kris is the Director of Farm Operations.
+Kris first came to the farm at age 8 and began full-time employment at age 19.
+She has worked most jobs on the farm, from cook to riding instructor, barn manager, Pony Farm summer camp co-director and more.
+Kris has also worked at Monadnock Developmental Services as a direct support staff, lead staff and peer counselor.
+She is a lifelong animal lover who shares the joy that animals of the farm have to offer.
+She is a devoted caretaker of the farm’s non-equines and is the best friend to every one of our chickens.

-I was born and raised in NH and currently live in New Boston with my two boys, Isaac and Jacob, and my husband, Joe.
-Outside of work I love to spend my time doing anything that involves family and being outside.
-Avid campers in the summer and skiers in the winter I take advantage of all this great state of NH has to offer.
-I truly enjoy working for TSF and being part of a team that helps others get outside and unplug from today’s busy world.
+Kim was born and raised in NH and currently live in New Boston, NH with her two boys, Isaac and Jacob, and her husband, Joe.
+Outside of work she loves to spend her time doing anything that involves family and being outside.
+Being avid campers in the summer and skiers in the winter, they take advantage of all the great state of NH has to offer.
+She enjoys working for Touchstone Farm and being part of a team that helps others get outside and unplug from today’s busy world.

 Becky Sanborn Hawkes – Pony Farm Camp Director

 Becky is the Director of Pony Farm Summer Camp.
-Becky got married this past Fall to her Mikey.
-She enjoys coming to camp with her fur child, Gunner!
-In Becky’s down time she enjoys teaching second grade in Wilton.
-This will make Becky’s 17th year on the farm!
-In her spare time she enjoys reading, swimming, cooking, and hiking!
+Becky recently married and enjoys coming to camp with her fur child, Gunner!
+In Becky’s downtime she enjoys teaching second grade in Wilton, NH.
+This will make Becky’s 18th year on the farm!
+In her spare time, she enjoys reading, swimming, cooking, and hiking!

 Michelle comes to the farm with over 25 years of Business and Development expertise.
 She spent over 18 years as a Product Marketing and Business Development Manager for Apple and Adobe at Connection, Inc. Over 4 years as NE Regional Sales & Marketing Executive for STEM Technical Education curriculum distribution as well as over 7 years as the owner and managing director of Lowe Health Benefits, an Independent Health Insurance firm advising small businesses and sole proprietors through the challenging and changing times of Healthcare Reform.